 In this model, you begin with an organization.
 That could be a family, team, or enterprise.
-All of your colleagues become members of this organization.
+All of your colleagues become members of this organization and you can now use the best way to share passwords with a team.
 Everyone has a personal vault of items but then as part of the organization, everyone also has access to shared collections.
 Think of collections as shared folders.

 Sharing collections becomes the mechanism to share more than one password with more than one user.

 With the basics in place of an organization with members and one or multiple collections, you can go further and facilitate organizational sharing by group.
 This helps scale the balance between departments of people of access to types of business resources.
 For example you may have a set of collections for certain login items such as

 Instead of assigning individual users to these collections, you might decide to identify departmental groups and separate those from the collections.
 In this case our groups might be

 With this setup in place, you could have certain groups access only one collection, such as operations and shipping, or other groups that can access everything such as the IT group.